zsparal/api-documentation/source/oauth/application-fees.rst

 How to create an application fee
 --------------------------------
-Application fees are created by passing additional parameters to the :ref:`Create Payment API <v2/payments-create/mollie-connect-oauth-parameters>`:
+Application fees are created by passing additional parameters to the :ref:`Create payment <v2/payments-create/mollie-connect-oauth-parameters>` endpoint:

 .. list-table::
    :widths: auto

    * - | ``applicationFee``

        .. type:: object
           :required: false

-     - Adding an :ref:`application fee <oauth/application-fees>` allows you to charge the merchant a small sum for the payment and transfer this to your own account.
+     - Adding an application fee allows you to charge the merchant a small sum for the payment and transfer this to your own account.
+The application fee is deducted from the payment.

        .. list-table::
           :widths: auto